Elegy Engine

 Note: This engine is a very early work in progress! 🛠

-Check out the development articles in the meantime.
+Check out the development articles and the roadmap.

 Modular - Plug-in, plug-out

 Elegy is practically a framework.
-There are several modules to facilitate game and app development, 2D and 3D alike.
+There are several modules to facilitate game and app development.
 Or even CLI tools!
 You can extend the engine with plugins too.

 Retromodern - Best of both worlds